-The Challenges shall be governed by the current Racing Rules of Sailing (RRS), the Notice and Conditions of Race and the Sailing Instructions.
+The Challenges shall be governed by the current US Sailing Racing Rules of Sailing (RRS) except as modified by Great Lakes Singlehanded Society, and the Notice and Conditions of Race and the Sailing Instructions.

 4. SKIPPERS

 Skippers shall consist of one person who has fulfilled the qualification requirements in the Notice of Race and has been approved by the Great Lakes Singlehanded Society (GLSS) Board of Directors.